LAST UPDATED: October 23, 2020

-The list below describes the cookies we use on this site and what we use them for.
-Currently we operate an ‘implied consent’ policy which means that we assume you are happy with this usage.
-If you are not happy, then you should either not use this site, or you should delete the cookies after having visited the site, or you should browse the site using your browser’s anonymous usage setting (called « Incognito » in Chrome, « InPrivate » for Internet Explorer, « Private Browsing » in Firefox and Safari etc.) For more information on what cookies are, or how to control or delete them, we recommend you visit http://www.aboutcookies.org for detailed guidance.
+You may opt to turn off cookies on any Ex Libris site, but you might not be able to access all aspects of it.
+We also have a Cookie Consent Manager that allows you to manage the cookies that we use before, during, and after your time on our sites.
+You can also manage Cookies on your own: you can delete the cookies after visiting the site or browse the site using your browser’s anonymous usage setting (called « Incognito » in Chrome, « InPrivate » for Internet Explorer, « Private Browsing » in Firefox and Safari, etc.) For more information on what cookies are, or how to control or delete them, visit https://www.aboutcookies.org for detailed guidance.

 Site Performance cookies: This type of cookie remembers your preferences for tools found on Ex Libris sites, so you don’t have to re-set them each time you visit.
 For example, our servers may automatically record, and we may collect, information that your computer’s browser sends whenever you visit any website.
 These server logs may include information such as the home server (including the institution) of the user, database or profiles accessed, searches performed, portions of site visited, web request(s), Internet Protocol address, research history, keyword searched, materials accessed, downloaded or printed, usage information, browser type, browser language, the date and time of your request(s) and one or more cookies that may uniquely identify your computer’s browser.
 Our servers do not record or recognize names or email addresses of the user.